Dusky/claudia-app/docs/API_REFERENCE.md

 }
 ```

----

-This API reference provides complete documentation for all public interfaces in the Claudia framework.
-For implementation details, refer to the source code and inline comments.
+This API reference provides complete documentation for all public interfaces in the Claudia application.